Edwin Charles Parsons: Between the World Wars

-When the war ended, Parsons returned to the United States and joined the Federal Bureau of Investigation as a Special Agent from 1920–1923, but left to form his own unsuccessful private detective agency.
+When the war ended, Parsons returned to the United States and joined the Federal Bureau of Investigation as a Special Agent from 1920 to 1923, but left to form his own unsuccessful private detective agency.

 With the help the film director and former World War I aviator William A. Wellman, Parsons was hired by Paramount as a technical consultant, working on the Oscar-winning Wings (1927), and on Howard Hughes epic Hell's Angels (1930), amongst others.
 Parsons also worked as a screenwriter, occasional actor, and technical director.
 He wrote articles for magazines, as well as authoring a book.
 He also wrote and narrated a radio series about his experiences, Heroes of the Lafayette.
-Whilst in Hollywood in the mid 1930s he was a member of the Hollywood Hussars militia cavalry unit.
+Whilst in Hollywood in the mid-1930s he was a member of the Hollywood Hussars militia cavalry unit.

 World War II

 Having joined the Naval Reserve in 1934, during World War II Parsons was an instructor at Pensacola Naval Air Station, and served aboard an aircraft carrier and a seaplane tender, and took part in the Solomon Islands campaign, earning the Bronze Star among other decorations.
 He joined the Navy as a Lieutenant Commander and ended the war as a Rear Admiral.

 The French government awarded him the Légion d'honneur in 1961.
 He died at 75 in 1968, the last of the Lafayette Escadrille flying aces, and is buried at Arlington National Cemetery.